threatexpress/threatexpress/docs/redteaming/redteaming.md

 > Definition: __Red Teaming__ is the process of using Tactics, Techniques, and Procedures (TTPs) to emulate a real-world threat with the goals of training and measuring the effectiveness of the people, processes, and technology used to defend an environment.

-Red teaming is __NOT__ a hunt for vulnerabilities, flaws, bugs, etc. The goal is on understanding security operations as a whole (people, processes, and technology).
+Red teaming is __NOT__ a hunt for vulnerabilities, flaws, bugs, etc. The goal is to understand security operations as a whole (people, processes, and technology).
 The result of a red team engagement may identify vulnerabilities, but more importantly, red teaming provides an understanding of blue's capability to impact a threat's ability to operate.

 ## Why Red Team?